peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ## Methods

 * `Message() Message`<br>
  Initializes a new instance of the Message class.
 * `Message​(byte[] bytes) Message`<br>
  Initializes a new instance of the Message class.
 * `Message​(java.io.InputStream stream) Message`<br>
  Initializes a new instance of the Message class.
 * `Message AddAttachment​(MediaType mediaType)`<br>
  Adds an attachment with an empty body and with the given media type to this message.
 * `Message AddAttachment​(java.io.InputStream inputStream,
              MediaType mediaType)`<br>
- Adds an attachment to this message in the form of data from the // /given readable stream, and with the given media type.
+ Adds an attachment to this message in the form of data from the given readable stream, and with the given media type.
 * `Message AddAttachment​(java.io.InputStream inputStream,
              MediaType mediaType,